Longer Life Buildings

 - We apply our internal earthquake-resistance standards where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of seven to all asset types of properties we develop or construct

 - Thoroughly control the quality of works by designating details of design conditions for concrete and construction materials

 We adopt a design capable of responding flexibly to future needs, and establish plans of updating and renewal without the need to make tenants move out.

 - Flexibly respond to future changes in use purposes and layout, with spare ceiling height room and floor loading capacity, as well as a flexible partition wall and a system ceiling.

-- Ensure the space to install spare pipes and equipment and prepare backup facilities, etc. so as to continue business even during the period of works for updating and renewal.
+- Ensure the space to install spare pipes and equipment, etc. so as to continue business even during the period of works for updating and renewal.

-- Especially in commercial buildings, adopt the interchangeable facade system capable to meet needs, in order to avoid the building exterior to become obsolete.
+- Especially in commercial buildings, adopt the interchangeable facade system capable to meet the needs of the time, in order to avoid the building exterior to become obsolete.

 3 Ease of maintenance